 When you compound the Elixir, you always use the Yellow Dame to lead the Infant to ascend to the Muddy Pellet and conjoin with the Lovely Maid.(3) This is called "ascending to the Magpie Bridge."
 [Then] the Yellow Dame again goes back and forth; smiling, she leads the Infant and the Lovely Maid to return together to the Cavern Chamber.(4) [To do so], they must come down from the Muddy Pellet; therefore it says, "descend from the Magpie Bridge."

-It is not that there are truly a Yellow Dame, an Infant, and a Lovely Maid: this is a speech made through metaphors, and concerns nothing outside the body, the mind, and the Intention (yi).
+It is not that there are truly a Yellow Dame, an Infant, and a Lovely Maid: this is a discourse made through metaphors, and concerns nothing outside the body, the mind, and the Intention (yi).
 Through the efficacy of silent operation, internally you rely on the movement of the Celestial Net, and externally you use the motion of the Dipper's Handle.(5) When you kindle the Fire, you become aware of the Breath ascending without interruption.
 Similar to the initial rise of a tide, it goes upwards by inverting its flow; therefore it says, "in Heaven it responds to the stars, on Earth it responds to the tides."

-It is not that there are truly a Yellow Dame, an Infant, and a Lovely Maid: this is a speech made through metaphors, and concerns nothing outside the body, the mind, and the Intention (yi).
+It is not that there are truly a Yellow Dame, an Infant, and a Lovely Maid: this is a discourse made through metaphors, and concerns nothing outside the body, the mind, and the Intention (yi).